 The site of an American WWII base where trucks, bombs and ammunition was dumped into the sea.
 Both a fascinating historical dive and a fantastic macro site in an unusual mangrove location.

-A stunning pond reflecting the jungle overhead.
+A stunning pond in the Russell Islands reflecting the jungle overhead.
 Outside on the reef is a sheer wall where snappers and travelly hunt and pygmy seahorses hide in gorgeous gorgonian fans.
 The shallows host a stunning coral garden where crocodile fish, cuttlefish and anemone fish live.

 The chief of Karumolun Island has banned all fishing and collecting on this dive site for five years creating a local marine protected area.
 This point has great soft coral, a big school of jacks, barracudas and lots of sharks, often eagle rays are seen here too.
 The macro side of this dive site is fantastic as well with disco clams (electric file shells), nudis, cuttlefish, crocodile fish and ghost pipefish among the things seen.